cormullion/Astro.jl/README.md

 This module implement some of Jan Meeus' astronomical formulas in Julia.

-It was written while I was learning Julia version 0.2 and 0.3, and some of the code looks to have aged poorly, although it runs OK in Julia version 1.0.
+It was written while I was learning Julia version 0.2 and 0.3, and some of the code looks to have aged poorly, although it kind of runs OK in Julia version 1.0.

-A better and more comprehensive library of astronomical routines can be found at [JuliaAstro/AstroLib](https://github.com/JuliaAstro/AstroLib.jl).
+A much better and more comprehensive library of astronomical routines can be found at [JuliaAstro/AstroLib](https://github.com/JuliaAstro/AstroLib.jl).

 ## Usage